webqit/webflo/site/docs/concepts/routing.md

                   ▼   └─────────────────────────────────┘
 ```

-Handlers across this vertical stack are optional; if a layer-specific file doesn’t exist, Webflo automatically falls back to the unsuffixed one `handler.js`,
+Routing in any of these layers is optional; if a layer-specific handler does not exist, Webflo checks for the unsuffixed one `handler.js`,
 if defined.
-Otherwise, the request continues to the next layer.
-Each request gets a graceful path from local logic to remote fulfillment.
+Otherwise, the request continues to the next layer until reaching the server.

-As with the horizontal flow, each layer may intercept, fulfill, or delegate down the request.<br>
-Handlers at higher layers (like the browser) are able to respond instantly or hand the request down the stack.
+Handlers at higher routing layers (like the browser) are able to respond instantly or hand the request down the stack.

 This model grants profound flexibility — enabling progressive enhancement, offline support, and universal routing, all through the same `next()` interface.

 ### Layer Semantics

-These layers are differentiated by various factors and use cases.
+These routing layers are differentiated by their scope and use cases.

 | Scope                  | Purpose                                        | Typical Usage                               |
 | :--------------------- | :--------------------------------------------- | :------------------------------------------ |